Report an accessibility problem

 • operating systems

-Students engage in the design of integrated hardware and software solutions for computing, communication and control applications, and they practice many aspects of engineering activities, such as the development of:
+You engage in the design of integrated hardware and software solutions for computing, communication and control applications.
+You practice many aspects of engineering activities, such as the development of:

 • computer networks